Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 - Oklahoma's games this year have gone over the total in five out of seven opportunities (71.4%).

-- Oklahoma is 3-0 against the spread and 3-0 overall in games when it puts up more than 43.3 points.
+- Oklahoma is 3-0 against the spread and 3-0 overall this season when the team records more than 43.3 points.

-- Oklahoma is 3-0 against the spread and 3-0 overall when the team picks up over 484.7 yards.
+- When Oklahoma picks up over 484.7 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Sooners have seven giveaways this season, while the Jayhawks have seven takeaways .